 Let’s face it, one of the biggest bugbears of shaving is razor rash!
 You know those angry red bumps that appear and ruin those freshly shaved legs, our worst nightmare!
 Or that hot feeling rash that shows up on date night after de-fluffing your bikini line, the worst!
 You don’t have to suffer razor rash any longer, we have the tips to treat your shaving rash nightmare.

 Shaving rash is about as welcome as a cold nosed dog in a nudist camp!
 Let’s face it you’re shaving to feel or look good so why does it always seem to strike at the worst possible time?
 When you pull out the cutest dress, ready for that date you’ve been looking forward to all week?
 When you are getting trim and tidy for summer to strut in the sand in that killer bikini, honestly, whenever it strikes it is inconvenient, irritating, and uncomfortable!
 Sounds like we are describing an ex doesn’t it?
-And we have the same advice for you now as we would then, YOU DESERVE BETTER!
+But no matter what the skin type or how sensitive your skin is, everyone deserves a rash free shave.

-Here are our expert tips, tricks and products to banish the razor burn, rid the rash and get the shave of your dreams.
+Here are our expert tips, tricks and products to prevent razor burn, rid the rash and get the shave of your dreams.
 But first let’s understand razor, bumps, shaving rash and burn on a deeper level.

 Shaving bumps or spots are not to be confused with shaving rash or razor burn.
 Razor burn is irritation caused by friction of the razor pulling against the skin, this can result in itching, redness, burning and stinging sensations.
 Doesn’t sound pleasant does it!
 However, this is different to razor bumps or shaving spots.